-I obtained my Introductory teaching certificate in October 2014 after two years of study and completing two rigorous assessments and written assignments.
-After a further two years of study I achieved my Intermediate Junior Level 1 in 2018 and Junior Level 2 in 2019.
-I continue my learning through professional development workshops, Iyengar UK conventions and study with senior Iyengar teachers.
+I obtained my Introductory teaching certificate in October 2014 after 2 years of study and have since continued my yoga training.
+I now hold a Level 2 teaching certificate.
+I continue to develop my learning through professional development workshops, Iyengar UK conventions and study with senior Iyengar teachers.

-I’ve been teaching yoga since 2015, combining teaching regular classes in Burnley, Blackburn and more recently in Clitheroe with my other professional role as Head of HR for a local authority, from which I retired in March 2019.
-I continue to be excited about sharing the benefits of Iyengar Yoga in Clitheroe.
+Teaching yoga since 2015, I combined teaching regular classes in Burnley and Blackburn with full time work before opening the studio with Helen in Clitheroe in 2018.
+I retired from my role as Head of HR for a local authority in March 2019 and continue to enjoy sharing the benefits of Iyengar Yoga in Clitheroe.

 Lucy joins the Ribble Valley Yoga studio from September 2021.
 She has a Foundation Course qualification from the British Wheel of Yoga, a 300 hour teacher training diploma from The Feel Now School of Yoga accredited by Independent Yoga Network and a Pre and Post Natal teaching diploma from Poppy Perinatal Yoga.
 Lucy regularly attends CPD courses and has been teaching for 8 years.

 Lucy’s classes are nourishing and relaxing, focusing on gentle mobility of the spine firstly, then working around the body to the hips, pelvis, shoulders and awakening the feet and hands.
 Ensuring the movements are paired with an awareness of the breath combines to soothe and calm the nervous system; your mind becomes less busy, allowing a deeper dialogue with your body.